 1. Set Business Goals

-Setting up a campaign requires you to first define your goals, which could be more subscribers, more free trial signups or more webinars participants.
+Setting up a campaign requires first defining your goals: more subscribers, more free trial signups, or more webinar participants.

 Define goals and your plan campaigns to achieve them: